Quantitative Research Collaboratory

 Jessica Fossum - 4th year PhD Student

-Jessica is a second-year graduate student at UCLA in the Department of Psychology — Quantitative Area, advised by Dr. Amanda K. Montoya.
+Jessica is a fourth-year graduate student at UCLA in the Department of Psychology — Quantitative Area, advised by Dr. Amanda K. Montoya.
 She graduated with a B.A. in Psychology and a B.S. in Applied Mathematics from Seattle Pacific University in 2019.
 She is particularly interested in statistical power and how it is determined in moderation, mediation, and moderated mediation models.
 She is currently an Instructor of Research Psychology and Director of Research-Graduate Psychology at Seattle Pacific University.

 Tristan Tibbe - 4th year PhD Student

-Tristan is a second-year graduate student in the Quantitative Area of the Psychology Department at UCLA.
+Tristan is a fourth-year graduate student in the Quantitative Area of the Psychology Department at UCLA.
 He received a Bachelor of Science Degree with majors in Psychology and Mathematics and minors in Statistics and Spanish from Central Michigan University in 2018.
 He is currently interested in investigating and applying statistical methods to promote open science and enhance replicability.